 What is plagiarism?

-The most common offense under the Academic Code of Conduct is plagiarism which the Code defines as "the presentation of the work of another person as one's own or without proper acknowledgement" (Article 16a).
+The most common offense under the Academic Code of Conduct is plagiarism, which the Code defines as "the presentation of the work of another person, in whatever form, as one's own or without proper acknowledgement" (Article 19a).

 When you write a research paper, you have to explain where you got your information.
-Some of the ideas you use will be your own, but many will have come from information you have read and people you have interviewed about the topic.
+Some of the ideas you use will be your own, but many will have come from information you have read or people you have interviewed about the topic.
 To explain where the information comes from, you have to give (cite) the source correctly.
 Be careful about asking someone to review your paper, or if any editor changes your paper substantively.

 - To give your writing credibility.
 You show that you have gathered ideas from worthwhile sources.

-- To help the reader.
-You enable the reader to go and check and read those sources if he/she so wishes.
+- To help the reader, by enabling them to check and read those sources if they wish.

 - All words quoted directly from another source.